mouadbra/multimodal-app/readme.md

-# Multi-Modal AI Pipeline
+# Multi-Modal AI Pipeline & Evaluation System

-Process audio, generate images, analyze them, and get a spoken description back.
-Speak a prompt, watch it become an image via FLUX, then hear the AI describe it back to you.
+Process audio, generate images, analyze them, and evaluate quality at scale.
+Speak a prompt, watch it become an image via FLUX, then hear the AI describe it back to you — and run evaluation batches to measure quality over time.

 ## Overview